 This means many advisors need to go deeper in interactions with clients, have a better understanding of their objectives, and implement a more rigorous process for selecting funds.

-Voya’s Consistency Lens™ can help.
-This unique method is aimed at identifying actively managed funds that have delivered consistent excess returns with less volatility and is designed to complement your existing approach to constructing effective retirement investment strategies for clients.
+Voya’s Consistency Lens™ education and services can help.
+This unique education is aimed at identifying actively managed funds that have delivered consistent excess returns with less volatility and is designed to complement your existing approach to constructing effective retirement investment strategies for clients.